aammd/MS_computational_ecology_opinion/compecol.md

 because these techniques usually make the most of existing data [@hale09ued].
-Reaching a point where these methods are routinely used by ecologists will require a shift in our culture: quantitative training is perceived as inadequate [@barr14lqt], and most graduate programs do not train ecologiy students in contemporary statistics [@touc16mcs].
+Reaching a point where these methods are routinely used by ecologists will require a shift in our culture: quantitative training is perceived as inadequate [@barr14lqt], and most graduate programs do not train ecology students in contemporary statistics [@touc16mcs].

 **Acknowledgements:** I thank Dr. Allison Barner and Dr. Andrew McDonald for